zabbix/ansible-collection/plugins/README.md

 ### Filter examples

 ### Example 2
-To select hosts by host groups name you can use the following example.
-In this example will be given all hosts, that are linked to any host groups, which names starts from 'Linux'.
-(Linux, Linux servers, Linux Ubuntu and etc.)
+To select hosts by host groups name, you can use the following example.
+In this example will be given all hosts, that are linked to any host groups, which names starts from 'Linux' (Linux, Linux servers, Linux Ubuntu and etc.).

 ```yaml
 ---